bgamari/ghc-wiki-import/status/slp-j--tickets.md

 == Type families, roles, and `Coercible` ==

+ * #8165: GND for classes with associated types
  * #10075: `Constraint` vs `*`
  * #10056: more systematic treatment of `(~)` in parser and renamer
  * #9918: closed type families, apartness, and overlapping instances (inconsistency)